 Why do you use carbohydrates in Neocate?

 Carbohydrates are one of the main nutrients our bodies need to grow and thrive.
 Carbohydrates include most fibers, starches, and sugars, and most carbohydrates in our diets come from plants.
 (Did you know?
 Glucose – a type of sugar – is the main energy source for the human brain!)
-In short, we include carbohydrates because they’re essential.

 See the table below for the various sources of carbohydrates in Neocate products.
 First, here are the main reasons we include them: